maths/moodle-qtype_stack/api/README.md

 - `seed`: Seed to choose a question variant.
 Must be contained in the list of deployed variants.
 If
   no seed is provided, the first deployed variant is used.
 - `answers`: A map from string to string, containing the answers.
-- `allowBlanks`: Boolean.
-If true, grading will be performed even if a valid answer has not been provided for all inputs.
-(Defaults to false.)

 For input rendered as single fields, one entry inside the `answers` map, with the input name as key is expected.
 More complex input types use multiple entries, with the input name as a prefix, e.g. matrix inputs.